 Land developers oversee the acquisition of property and the subsequent planning and construction for specific use of the land.
-Real estate organizations may specialize in developing one type of property, which include:
+Real estate organizations might specialize in developing one type of property, such as:

 Developers must negotiate the purchase of land and manage the work of architects, construction companies and property managers.
 They apply to localities to rezone land, perform impact analyses and receive building construction permits.
-They may also perform, or request the locality to perform, environmental and safety reviews.
+They also might perform, or request that the locality perform, environmental and safety reviews.

 Wages vary depending on a professional's role within the land development process.
-According to Salary.com, the median annual salary for an entry-level land support agent, who handles land transaction records, was $37,458 as of November 2013, while land administration managers earned $127,747.
+According to Salary.com, the median annual salary for an entry-level land support agent, who handles land transaction records, was $41,559 as of October 2014, while land administration managers earned a median of $135,770.